 A different data lifecycle

-Managing and protecting data throughout its lifecycle is a challenge for many organisations, regardless of how much, or little, data is being held.
-The fact remains however, that data must be managed and protected, by turning data into information using data analytics, and then turning information into data insight, an organisation can start to see real return on the data it already holds.
+Managing and protecting data throughout its lifecycle is a challenge for many organizations, regardless of how much, or little, data is being held.
+The fact remains however, that data must be managed and protected, by turning data into information using data analytics, and then turning information into data insight, an organization can start to see real return on the data it already holds.

 - Improving the customer experience